sonofsisyphus/hello-world/README.md

 # hello-world
-THis repository is part of a tutorial
+This repository is part of a tutorial.
+I am just a solution architect trying to keep my skills tight.